Raju Gaikwad

-Raju Eknath Gaikwad (born 25 September 1990) is an Indian footballer who plays as a defender for Churchill Brothers in the I-League.
+Raju Eknath Gaikwad (born 25 September 1990) is an Indian professional footballer who plays as a defender for I-League 3 club Diamond Harbour FC.
 Gaikwad primarily plays as a centre back, but can also play as a full back and is a long throw specialist.

 Career

 Pailan Arrows

 After spending time at Tata Football Academy Gaikwad signed for Pailan Arrows (then AIFF XI) in the I-League.
 He made his league debut for the club on 3 December 2010 against Prayag United at the Salt Lake Stadium which was also Pailan Arrows's first ever game in the I-League; Pailan lost 2–1.

 East Bengal

 In July 2011 Gaikwad signed for East Bengal after one season at Pailan and made his debut for the club on 4 February 2012 after missing the first few months of the season through injury.

 Mohun Bagan A.C.

 In June 2015 Gaikwad signed for Mohun Bagan from rival club East Bengal.